-Tori Spelling Honors ‘Saved By The Bell’ Star Dustin Diamond: ‘My First Onscreen Love Got His Angel Wings’
+Tori Spelling Honors 'Saved By The Bell' Star Dustin Diamond

-Tori Spelling penned an emotional post to honor her Saved by the Bell co-star Dustin Diamond after learning of his death from cancer at the age of 44.
+Tori Spelling penned an emotional tribute to honor her Saved by the Bell co-star Dustin Diamond after learning of his death from cancer at the age of 44.

-The actress shared a throwback photo of herself and the actor when she appeared on the popular Saturday morning children’s television series as Screech’s girlfriend Violet.
-In a post seen here, Tori shared some of her fondest moments about working with Dustin.
+The actress shared a throwback photo of herself and the actor when she appeared on the popular Saturday morning children's television series as Screech's girlfriend Violet.
+In an Instagram post seen here, Tori revealed some of her fondest moments about working with Dustin.

-She revealed she was only 14 when she first appeared on the show and said that before there were 90210‘s David and Donna there was Saved by the Bell‘s Screech and Violet.
+She wrote that she was only 14 when she first appeared on the show and noted that before there was 90210's David and Donna, there was Saved by the Bell's Screech and Violet.

-“Dustin was my first on-screen kiss,” she revealed.
+"Dustin was my first on-screen kiss," she wrote.

-Tori said that Dustin welcomed her with open arms onto the set of Saved By the Bell.
-Being a young and new actress on an already established series was “overwhelming.”
-However, she claimed that Dustin showed her around and made sure she was always okay.
+She added that Dustin welcomed her with open arms to the set of Saved by the Bell.
+Being a young and new actress on an already established series was "overwhelming."
+However, she noted that Dustin showed her around and made sure she was always okay.

-Tori called the late actor a “young gentleman” and shared that Dustin was kind, smart, and always made everyone laugh.
+Tori called the late actor a "young gentleman" and shared that Dustin was kind and smart, and always made everyone laugh.
 She revealed that he was a great scene partner and a really good guy.

-Tori expressed her sadness that after she appeared on the show she and Dustin did not have much contact aside from occasionally running into each other at professional events.
+She expressed her sadness that after she appeared on the show, she and Dustin did not have much contact aside from occasionally running into each other at professional events.

-Tori ended her post by saying she was glad her former co-star was out of pain and called him a professional and personal icon.
+Tori ended her caption by writing she was glad her former co-star was out of pain and called him a professional and personal icon.

 "RIP Samuel love, your Violet," she concluded.